elastic/ecs/README.md

 data from sources like logs and metrics or IT operations analytics and security analytics.

+## Opensearch Modifications

+This repositroy conatins some modifications as opposed to the original repo.
+This includes sections in the generator scripts which generate OpenSearch compatible index templates.
+Due to some differences in the APIs and available field types within OpenSearch, I adopted the build process to handle the differences and do some conversions.
+This makes it possible to get some future schema updates from the repo easily.

 ## Documentation

 The ECS reference is published on the main Elastic documentation website.